Big thank you to Gravastar for sending the P9 to review!

 Battery

-When the battery is less than 20%, the earbuds will say “not enough energy.”
+When the battery is less than 20%, the earbuds will say “Not enough energy.”

-When the battery volume is less than 30%, the charging case indicator light will flash twice in 1 min.
+When the battery volume is less than 30%, the charging case indicator light will flash twice in 1 minute.

 How To Pair